 When the need arose in two counties for an agency to assume the work of Support Coordination for Individuals with Developmental Disabilities, CCSOMO stepped up, beginning the program in April 2013 in Scott County and later expanding it to Cape Girardeau County.

-LifeHouse Crisis Maternity Home was launched in December 2013 when an empty Carmelite Monastery in Springfield became available.
+LifeHouse Crisis Maternity Home was launched on December 27, 2013, when an empty Carmelite Monastery in Springfield became available.
 It was quickly identified as a perfect answer to the needs of homeless, pregnant women.
 At that time, our offices in Springfield were still located in the Catholic Center but we were quickly outgrowing the space.
 CCSOMO’s home office was moved to one area of the monastery and the remainder became the crisis maternity home, LifeHouse.

-In late 2014, CCSOMO launched its Support Services for Veteran Families Program targeting homeless veterans and people on the verge of homelessness.
-This program is offered throughout the diocese and is closely aligned with CCSOMO’s overall emphases on helping individuals and families who face housing crises and moving our clients toward self-sufficiency.
+In late 2014, Catholic Charities of Southern Missouri launched its Support Services for Veteran Families Program (SSVF) targeting homeless veterans and veterans on the verge of homelessness, along with their families, respectively.
+This program is offered throughout the diocese except in Greene, Christian, and Webster counties where The Kitchen, Inc. of Springfield provides similar services to veteran families.
+The program is closely aligned with Catholic Charities of Southern Missouri’s overall emphases on helping individuals and families who face housing crises and moving our clients toward self-sufficiency.

-CCSOMO reached out to Joplin again with its Construction On-Job-Training Program launched on February 2017.
-This program builds on the knowledge and experience we gained from our Home Repair and Rebuilding Program.
+Catholic Charities of Southern Missouri reached out to Joplin again with its Construction On-Job-Training Program launched in February.
+The program builds on the knowledge and experience the ministry gained from its Home Repair and Rebuilding Program.

-In 2018, CCSOMO acquired Consumer Credit Counseling Service of the Ozarks in Springfield (CCCS), as part of CCSOMO’s social enterprise initiative.
+In 2018, Catholic Charities of Southern Missouri acquired Consumer Credit Counseling Service of the Ozarks in Springfield (CCCS), as part of the ministry's social enterprise initiative.
 CCCS is a 501(c)(3) agency that provides debt management and financial wellness programs.
-CCSOMO’s mission is to lead clients to self-sufficiency whenever possible.
-CCCS’ services are seen as contributing to that mission and the ongoing endeavor to serve clients’ needs for overall wellness.
+Catholic Charities of Southern Missouri's mission is to lead clients to self-sufficiency whenever possible.
+CCCS services are seen as contributing to that mission and the ongoing endeavor to serve clients’ needs for overall wellness.